Prof. D. Phil Woodruff FRS

 Introduction

 In some ways this became more true than ever in October 1998 when he took up a five-year EPSRC Senior Research Fellowship concurrent with his Professorship, allowing him to concentrate almost 100% of his time on research.
-The award of the Fellowship coincided with a need to take over primary responsibility for a long-standing collaboration with the Fritz Haber Institute of the Max Planck Society in Berlin, and since that time he has spent roughly one week each month in this institute, with some of his PhD students and post-docs being based there.
+The award of the Fellowship coincided with a need to take over primary responsibility for a long-standing collaboration with the Fritz Haber Institute of the Max Planck Society in Berlin, and for the next 13 years he spent roughly one week each month in this institute, with some of his PhD students and post-docs being based there.
+While formally retired from his full-time professorship in September 2011, he finds himself unable to give up his interest in physics and remains research-active in a role that the University sometimes describes as Emeritus and sometimes as a 'recognised researcher'.

-His research interests all fall within the general area of surface science - trying to understanding the structural, electronic and chemical properties of well-characterised solid surfaces (mainly, but not exclusively, of metals) at the atomistic level.
-This is achieved through a mixture of Warwick-based (and Berlin-based) experiments and the use of large-scale facilities, especially synchrotron radiation but also including the medium energy ion scattering facility at Daresbury Laboratory in Cheshire.
+His research interests all fall within the general area of surface science - trying to understanding the structural, electronic and chemical properties of well-characterised solid surfaces and interfaces (mainly, but not exclusively, of metals) at the atomistic level.
+This has been achieved through a mixture of Warwick-based (and Berlin-based) experiments and the use of large-scale facilities, especially synchrotron radiation but also including the medium energy ion scattering facility at Daresbury Laboratory in Cheshire until EPSRC pulled the plug on its funding.
+New beamlines at the UK's newest synchrotron radiation source, Diamond, are now making exciting new experiments possible.
+In particular, beamline I09 uniquely allows us to perform both PhD and NIXSW experiments (see below) on the same sample, while I07 provides opportunities for structure determination using surface X-ray diffraction.

 Research